PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ## Buttons' Footer

 WHEN the form has been edited
-THEN the input ‘go to catalog”, ‘duplicate, preview and new product are disabled
+THEN the input ‘go to catalog”, ‘duplicate', 'preview' and 'new product' are disabled

 IF the form has been edited and tha value saved
-THEN the input ‘go to catalog”, ‘duplicate, preview and new product are enabled and the button cancel and save are disabled.
+THEN the input ‘go to catalog”, ‘duplicate', 'preview' and 'new product' are enabled and the button cancel and save are disabled.

 WHEN the form has not been edited,
-THEN the button cancel and save are disabled.
+THEN the button 'cancel' and 'save'/'save and publish' are disabled.

 - **Delete** - Button to delete the product.
 When you click on it, you have a modal to cancel or confirm the action.